bernardoleite/TDIN/TDIN2/readme.txt

 exports on 'config/database'
 model on 'models'

-Ensure you have installed postegreSQL and have created 'storedb' with password '123'
+Ensure you have installed postgreSQL and have created 'storedb' with password '123'